Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 Things We Like

-• It is very easy to assemble and use.
+• Easy to assemble and use.

-• BPA-free plastic cups are durable and dishwasher safe.
+• BPA-free cups are sturdy and dishwasher-friendly.

 Things We Don’t Like

-In conclusion, if you're pressed for time, space, or just yearning for nutrient-rich concoctions, the NutriBullet Pro is your superhero.
+If you're pressed for time, space, or just yearning for nutrient-rich concoctions, the NutriBullet Pro is your superhero.
 This pint-sized workhorse is designed to slip into the smallest corner of your kitchen, but its 900-watt motor can nearly match that of a full-sized blender.

 2. Best Multi-Speed: Ninja BN401 Nutri Pro Personal Blender